 By bicycle: Cycling is not allowed within the site itself, but you can arrive by bike and leave it in one of the racks at the entrances on both banks.
-There are a few lockers for you to deposit your kit; we suspect these would fill up very quickly in summer.
-Cyclists and pedestrians (see below) should buy an individual ticket to gain access to the site.
+There are a few lockers for cyclists (and other visitors) to deposit their kit; we suspect these would fill up very quickly in summer.

 The trail is indicated at intervals with the usual GR red and white marks, pictured below on the Gardon river bank, and you can buy a large-scale IGN hiking map of the area around the Pont du Gard here and a topoguide (an official descriptive guide, in French only) here.